Introduction to Binary tree in Python

 With this, we shall conclude our topic, “Binary Tree in Python”.
 We have seen what a Binary tree is and its Algorithm.
 Seen few examples of How a Binary tree is created, how insertion is done, and how we can search the Binary Tree nodes and display them.
 There are also types of Binary Tree which we have explained above.
 There are other operations too, which can help us to understand the concept of Binary Tree completely.

 This is a guide to Binary tree in Python.
-Here we discuss what a Binary tree is and its Algorithm with few examples of How it is created.
+Here we discuss the introduction, algorithm and illustration of Binary tree in python along with different examples.
 You may also look at the following articles to learn more –